OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/tully-galaxies-images/index.md

 ## Image size and visibility

 From a wide perspective, these images are impossible to see, hence the need for points.
-Galaxies are so small relative to our typical view in openSpace that one must be right beside them in order for their image to be visible.
+Galaxies are so small relative to our typical view in OpenSpace that one must be right beside them in order for their image to be visible.
 This is a consequence of having properly-sized images for each galaxy.

 While we would *never* do this in the public show, it is possible to exaggerate the image sizes.
 Using the menu item {menuselection}`Tully Galaxies Images -> Renderable -> Sizing -> Scale Factor`, you can make the images larger, to the point that neighboring galaxies are overlapping.
-This is **completely** unrealistic and inaccurate, but it can be illustrative at times and with restraint.
+This is **completely unrealistic and inaccurate**, but it can be illustrative at times when used with restraint.

 :::{figure} images_virgo_cluster_large.png